Prevent Loneliness in Children

 6. Problem-Solving Skills

-Teach problem-solving strategies so children can handle challenges in social situations.
+Teach problem-solving strategies to help children handle challenges in social situations.
 Help them brainstorm solutions, weigh options, and confidently implement strategies to manage social hurdles.

 7. Build Resilience